public abstract class IPAddressSeqRange extends Object implements IPAddressRange

 spanWithSequentialBlocks()

-Produces an array of blocks that are sequential that cover the same set of addresses.
+Produces a minimal array of blocks that are sequential that cover the same set of addresses.

 |